crosky1291/Easy-RaidFinder/README.md

 # Easy-RaidFinder

-It will allow players to login through OAuth and make raids for a specific server , as well as allow them to join raids at a certain time, there will also be a voting system that shows which players take their raiding experience serious and which don't- players are able to rank other players, this way the casual raider can find and sign up for a raid ahead of time, and just login at the time the raid was scheduled and play.
+Easy to use Interface that allows World of Warcraft players to login through oAuth and make/sign-up for raids to save the hussle of having to login to the game and spending so much time trying to find a raid group.